 - Raj Mohan, MD, is a board-certified plastic surgeon who specializes in aesthetic and reconstructive surgeries of the face, breast, and body.
 He is based in Dallas.

 - Samuel Lin, MD, is a board-certified plastic surgeon and associate professor of surgery at Harvard Medical School.
-He also runs a private practice, Boston Plastic Surgery.

 What Is a Breast Augmentation?